 Course Dates and Time

-Course cost includes a light breakfast, coffee breaks, and class materials.
-It does not include lunch or housing.
+Course cost includes a light breakfast, coffee breaks, lunch, and class materials.
+It does not include housing.

 Ready to Work With Data?